al8n/agnostic/agnostic/README.md

 ## Introduction

-A Sans-I/O abstraction layer for any async runtime.
+An agnostic abstraction layer for any async runtime.

 If you want a light weight crate, see `agnostic-lite`.